Maanahau/ParkMaid/README.md

+# NOTICE: This bot doesn't work anymore in the current version of Discord.

 # ParkMaid
 This bot will keep track of the queue during karaoke, allowing people to join, leave or show the current queue with a simple command.